Gorzas/gorzas.github.io/_notes/Public/tech/Angular/Angular.md

 - Use [control flow](https://angular.dev/guide/templates/control-flow) in templates instead of [NgIf](https://angular.dev/api/common/NgIf) directive.
 - Use [input](https://angular.dev/guide/components/inputs#configuring-inputs) for passing data parameters to components instead of [@Input](https://angular.dev/guide/components/inputs#declaring-inputs-with-the-input-decorator).
 - Use public attributes for components and avoid using `public` keyword to enforce concision. \[*TODO: add references*\]
+- Use [Pipes instead of methods](https://zmushegh.medium.com/why-use-pipe-instead-of-function-in-angular-507cf972bfb0) in Angular templates.

 ## The future of Angular